Mark Halstead

-Mark James Halstead (born 17 September 1990) is an English footballer who plays as a goalkeeper for Torquay United.
+Mark James Halstead (born 17 September 1990) is an English footballer who plays as a goalkeeper for Radcliffe.

 He began his career at Blackpool, and notably made a single appearance in the Premier League during the 2010–11 season.
 After his release from the Tangerines he joined Shrewsbury Town in 2014.

 Career

 Blackpool

 Born in Blackpool, Halstead is a product of the Blackpool Centre of Excellence and Youth Department, and signed his first professional contract with the club in 2009.
 In his first season as a professional he spent loan spells at non-league sides Burscough and Hyde United.

 On 21 August 2010, he was an unused substitute in Blackpool's 6–0 defeat to Arsenal at the Emirates Stadium in the club's second game of their debut season in the Premier League.
 Three days later, he made his first-team debut in the second round of the 2010–11 League Cup, against MK Dons at Stadium MK.

 After further brief loan spells at Barrow, and Kettering Town in the Conference Premier, Halstead made his league debut for Blackpool, as a substitute for Richard Kingson in a 3–1 defeat to Chelsea at Bloomfield Road.
 The score was 3–0 when he came on in the 66th minute.

 In November 2011, he went on loan to Stockport County.

 Halstead made his first league start for Blackpool on 9 February 2013, in a 2–1 victory over Millwall at Bloomfield Road.
 It was ultimately also his last appearance for the club.